Nash Chase: 1972 to 1974

-In 1972, he had four singles released on HMV.
+In 1972, he had four singles released on His Master's Voice.
 They were "Eye For The Main Chance" bw "Bless Your Sweet Little Soul", "Anderson and Wise" bw "Fantasy", "Angel She Was Love" bw "To Hurt A Friend", and "Midnight Magic Man" bw " Fantasy".
 "Eye For The Main Chance", and "Anderson And Wise" did well, with the latter reaching the finals of the 1972 Studio One Contest.

 His final single in the seventies was "Maria Isabella" bw "Spanish Eyes" in 1973.
 It was released on the EMI label.
 It became a finalist in the 1973 RATA Awards.
 In February of that year, Chase and his wife relocated to Sydney, Australia.
 In June 1973, he appeared on part 4 of a Studio One series in a competition for the 1974 Commonwealth Games pop tune.
 Singing the song "Games Spirit", he was competing against "The Boy From Dundee", performed by Kamahl, "Country Spring" by Larry Philip, "Take My Life" by Desna Sisarich, "Natural Man" by Bunny Walters, and "What Do You Do" by Lutha.
 One of the singers he was competing against, Kamahl, was singing an Anderson and Wise composition.
 This was the same song-writing team (Ted Kaptiklis aka Ted Taptiklis and Tony Kaye) that wrote his hit "Anderson And Wise".

 Chase made two appearances on The Ernie Sigley Show in 1974.
 The first was on 20 June.
 Bill and Boyd, Allison Durbin, Geraldine Fitzgerald, and Bronwyn Gordon appeared as well.
 Chase performed the "Rockin' Robin medley".
 The next time was on 22 August.
 Other guests included Yvonne Barrett, David Belcher, and Mary Ann Leyden.
 On that occasion he performed "My Woman, My Woman, My Wife".